Bradford t. Dumont

-Brad Dumont is a passionate arts advocate working to create and support unique artistic projects that contribute to cultural improvement and community-based arts education.
-He believes in the power of choral singing to build empathetic communities — providing a voice for those that may otherwise not be heard.
-Brad is committed to a process-oriented approach of music-making which allows for singers to explore diverse themes of equity and justice, a process which helps singers more clearly and creatively communicate their stories.
+Brad is a passionate arts advocate working to create and support artistic projects that contribute to cultural improvement and community-based arts education.
+As a conductor, he believes in the power of choral singing to build empathetic communities — providing space for those who may otherwise not be heard.
+Brad is committed to a process-oriented approach of music-making which allows for artists to explore broad themes within the topics of equity and justice.

-Brad serves as the Director of Choral Activities at Assumption University and as the Music Director of the Salisbury Singers in Worcester, MA.
-Additionally, Brad serves as the vice president of the New Hampshire Master Chorale and on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
-He is an active singer with each of these organizations as well as with choral ensembles et al. and Analog Chorale.
-Additionally, he is the operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, and vice chair of the Greater Boston Choral Consortium.
+Brad serves as the Director of Choral Activities at Assumption University, the Artistic Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, UU.
+Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.

-Recently, Brad was a guest conductor with the Massachusetts Symphony at Mechanics Hall and prepared the chorus for Symphony Pro Musica’s performances of Mahler Symphony No. 3.
-In August 2019, Brad was assistant conductor to Jan Schumacher at the Choralies Festival in southern France preparing Brahms’ Ein deutches Requiem and in summer 2021, Brad has been to invited to Sri Lanka to take part in the first World Muslim Choral Ensemble as a representative from the United States.
+Recently, Brad was a guest conductor with Juventas New Music Ensemble, the Massachusetts Symphony at Mechanics Hall, and prepared the chorus for Symphony Pro Musica’s performances of Mahler Symphony No. 3.
+In August 2019, Brad was assistant conductor to Jan Schumacher at the Choralies Festival in southern France preparing Brahms’ Ein deutches Requiem and in summer 2022, Brad has been to invited to Sri Lanka to take part in the first World Muslim Choral Ensemble as a representative from the United States.

-With VOICES 21C, Brad has recently taken part in tours of Israel and Palestine and performed as a headline chorus at the ACDA Eastern Division Conference presenting a fully-staged ‘concert of justice’ titled We Who Believe in Freedom Cannot Rest exploring themes of feminine identity, forced migration, and race and incarceration with guest artist Halim Flowers.
-Previously, Brad has been an arts instructor at state, county, and juvenile incarceration facilities and taught with Dr. André de Quadros at the Boston University Psychiatric Rehabilitation Center utilizing music as a practice for supporting mental well-being.
-Brad plans to continue working in these community settings using music and creative exploration as methods to support personal change and self-awareness.
+With VOICES 21C, Brad has recently taken part in tours of Israel and Palestine and performed as a headline chorus at the 2020 ACDA Eastern Division Conference presenting a fully-staged ‘concert of justice’ titled We Who Believe in Freedom Cannot Rest exploring themes of feminine identity, forced migration, and race and incarceration with guest artist Halim Flowers.
+They presented again at the 2022 ACDA Conference, sharing the spoken word of poet, activist, and restorative justice leader Eric Anderson.
+Brad regularly works as an arts instructor at state, county, and juvenile incarceration facilities around Massachusetts and has taught with Dr. André de Quadros at the Boston University Psychiatric Rehabilitation Center utilizing music as a practice for supporting mental well-being.
+Brad has participated in sessions sharing this practice with organizations like Longy School of Music, Lehigh University, Newburyport Choral Society, and others.

-Previously, he has served as Interim Director of Choirs and Teaching Lecturer at Plymouth State University, music director for the Plymouth Congregational Church in Plymouth, NH; assistant music director intern for the Manchester Choral Society in Manchester, NH; as music director for numerous theatrical productions; and as the choral fellow to Dr. Dan Perkins at Plymouth State University.
+Previously, he has served as Interim Director of Choirs and Teaching Lecturer at Plymouth State University, a section leader for South Shore Children's Chorus, interim resident conductor of Connecticut Children's chorus, music director for the Plymouth Congregational Church in Plymouth, NH; assistant music director intern for the Manchester Choral Society in Manchester, NH; and as music director for numerous theatrical productions.

-Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey where he served on the Arts Leadership Council and held teaching assistantships in choral ensembles, conducting, and arts incubation.
+Brad is currently working towards a Doctor of Musical Arts degree in choral conducting at the The Hartt School at the University of Hartford studying with Dr. Anthony Trecek-King.
+Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey where he served on the Arts Leadership Council and held teaching assistantships in choral ensembles, conducting, and collaborative arts incubation.
 Originally from Rochester, NH; Brad graduated from Plymouth State University in 2013 as the outstanding Graduating Senior in Music and a Top 20 Senior, earning a B.S. in Music Education K-12 and a B.A. in Music: Vocal Performance and Pedagogy while studying voice with Dr. Kathleen Arecchi, piano with Dr. Carleen Graff, and receiving a choral fellowship from Dr. Dan Perkins.